Founding plan · DRAFT v1.4

 Pricing Rationale

-The numbers above are intentionally below specialist agency floor and above commodity-freelancer ceiling.
+The numbers above are intentionally below specialist agency floors and above commodity-freelancer ceilings.
 Nothing here is aspirational; it's where the work actually lives in the 2026 market.

 Why we don't bill hourly

 Our AI tooling lets us deliver in a fraction of the time a traditional agency takes.
-Billing by the hour would punish us for our own efficiency: a $7,500 fixed-price project completed in three days yields a strong effective margin; the same project billed hourly at $150/hour yields $3,600.
-Clients are buying the outcome, not our hours, and they're getting the speed advantage in their delivery timeline.
+Billing by the hour would punish us for our own efficiency: a $10,000 fixed-price project completed in three days yields a strong effective margin; the same project billed hourly at $150/hour yields $3,600.
+Clients buy outcomes, not our hours.
 The margin captured by AI is ours to keep — it's the entire reason this business model works at all.

-Why we lead with fixed prices, not "value-based"
+Why we lead with productized pricing, not "value-based"

-Most SMBs in our target band ($500k–$50M revenue) have weak internal analytics — they often can't articulate their own customer acquisition cost, support labor cost, or hours-saved baseline.
-That makes "we'll take 20% of the value we create" impossible to negotiate honestly: there's no agreed-upon baseline to multiply against.
-Productized fixed pricing solves this — the client knows the number, we know our delivery cost, and the conversation is about scope, not math the client can't do.
-Performance-tied or outcome-based pricing comes later, with clients who have mature analytics.
+Most SMBs in our band ($500k–$50M revenue) have weak internal analytics — they often can't articulate their own customer acquisition cost or hours-saved baseline.
+That makes "we'll take 20% of the value we create" impossible to negotiate honestly.
+Productized fixed pricing solves this: the customer knows the number, we know our delivery cost, the conversation is about scope, not math the customer can't do.
+Performance-tied pricing comes later, with clients who have mature analytics.

 Tier Price/month Includes

-Care (default) $500 Hosting, security patches, uptime monitoring, 1 hour of small edits
+Care (default for Premium Custom) $500 Hosting, security patches, uptime monitoring, 1 hour of small edits

 Growth $2,500 Care + monthly content/feature updates, A/B tests, conversion optimization, light AI tuning